-In January 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2017-04-Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
+In January 2017, the FASB issued ASU 2017-04-Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 ASU 2017-04 modifies the accounting for goodwill impairment.
 The guidance removes Step 2 of the goodwill impairment test, which requires a hypothetical purchase price allocation.
 A goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 The effective date for ASU 2017-04 is for annual or any interim periods beginning after December 15, 2019.
 Early adoption is permitted.
-The adoption of this standard is not expected to have a material impact on the Company's business, financial position, results of operations or liquidity.
+The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.